 - Insert a safety alarm in your gate or around the pool area to ensure that you will be notified if anyone enters the pool area.
 Or, use the pool without any supervision.

 - Only allow diving in particular areas that are identified as safe for diving.
-Make sure that the water depth and diving-restricted areas in the pool are visibly indicated.
+Furthermore, make sure that the water depth and diving-restricted areas in the pool are visibly indicated.

-- Ensure that sufficient life-saving equipment is present in the pool area which includes: life preservers and a rope with life-saving rings, a reaching pole, or a rescue hook.
+- Also, ensure that sufficient life-saving equipment is present in the pool area; which includes: life preservers and a rope with life-saving rings, a reaching pole, or a rescue hook.

 Pool Maintenance Tips

 - Safely store chemicals far from the pool area.
 Stick to the instructions recommended by the pool chemical manufacturer when it comes to its storage and usage.

 - Make sure to keep the chemicals away from the pool area and stored in a safe place.
 Follow the usage as well as storage instructions recommended.

 - Place electrical devices, including outdoor entertainment systems away from the pool area or wet surfaces.
-If you are going to use electrical devices outdoors, see to it that you use a GFCI (ground-fault circuit interrupter) as an outlet to prevent electrocution.
+If you are going to use electrical devices outdoors, see to it that you use a GFCI.
+This is a ground-fault circuit interrupter as an outlet to prevent electrocution.

 - Make sure that the pool area is free from glass bottles (regarding shards), toys, or other potential accident hazards.

 - Routinely check the liner for any hidden rips and tears at the top of the lining.
 Investigate any indications of wear and tear; specifically in places where pipes or other items may have pierced the liner (e.g. skimmers, hoses, etc.).

 - If you own an above ground pool, regularly check if there is rust or signs of deterioration on its metal supports.
 Since this may show the hazardous areas where the pool could break or could injure a person.